MicrosoftDocs/mixed-reality/mixed-reality-docs/surface-magnetism.md

 ![Surface magnetism](images/UX/MRTK_SurfaceMagnetism.gif)

-Using the surface magnetism technique, you can place holographic objects a real-world physical surface.
+Using the surface magnetism technique, you can place a holographic object on a real-world physical surface.
 By aligning the object's orientation with the real-world surface, you can create more immersive and natural experience.

 <br>